 - keep your questions job-related.
 Questions should serve to discover if a candidate has skills, competencies and experience to succeed in the required position;

-- be aware of candidate’s behavior.
+- be aware of the candidate’s behavior.
 Body language and non-verbal communication will show how interested they are in the position and how they will deal with clients (while building rapport).

-There is no such a thing as the best list of interview questions to ask sales candidates.
+There is no such thing as the best list of interview questions to ask sales candidates.
 Questions can’t give you all the answers about a person.
 Nevertheless, giving people special, tricky questions and seeing how they answer and react, will be helpful in your search.

 - Why do you want to work in sales?

 This is one of the fundamental questions.
-You can get to know why they have chosen sales career and want to be in this profession.
+You can get to know why they have chosen a sales career and want to be in this profession.
 Besides, you can understand whether their goals coincide with the goals of your company.